 You can also try the Guadalajara Sliders, three mini-burgers glazed with raspberry BBQ sauce, and topped with caramelized onion.

 My favorite is the Machaca Tacos.
-I’ll even get them as take away for lunch the next day.
+I’ll even get them as a takeaway for lunch the next day.

 While I prefer chicken, they also offer beef or carnitas meat, with shredded cabbage, a two cheese mix, pico de gallo, and avocado aioli.
 The cilantro garlic fries are so filling, you should consider saving them to reheat at home.

 Their daily specials make this one of the best places to eat in Prescott.
 Any day of the week you can have a fun, festive time at the Office, making this the best place for Mexican food among the restaurants in Prescott.

 316 W Goodwin St. // 928-445-1070